Art Class: Drawing and Painting from Nature

 Your tutor will give some general advice to the group, and then offer individual suggestions and advice to members of the group during the class.
 You will be able to develop your skills and interests at your own pace.

 There is no requirement to undertake specific reading for this course.
-However you will need to purchase your own art materials and bring them with you to the class each week.

 About Your Tutor

 Jo Fisher Roberts has always loved drawing nature.
 Her first exhibition was when she was sixteen in the Old House at Halls Place in Bexley.
 She then trained in art at the Slade School of Fine Art where she finally achieved a Masters of Fine Art.
 She went on to train in illustration at Putney School of Art and Royal Botanic Garden Edinburgh.
 She now works as a freelance artist and illustrator as well as teaching.

 Botanical illustration and Natural History illustration are her favourite subjects to teach, she says “there is something very enjoyable about teaching people how to slow down and really look at the natural world around them.”

 |Hours||Weeks||Standard Rate||Internal Rate||Associate Rate|